The new Thai king's Swiss childhood

 In 1960 and 1961, Thailand’s new king lived with his parents and sisters in Switzerland, on the shores of Lake Geneva at Puidoux-Chexbres.
 He is now being crowned the tenth king of the Chakri dynasty.

 A photograph from summer 1960 shows the family by the Ouchy Castle on the lakeside in Lausanne.
-Walking in front is Queen Sirikit, holding an eight-year old boy by the hand.
+Walking in front is Queen Sirikit, holding an eight-year-old boy by the hand.
 He is wearing a tie and the cap of a school in Lausanne, looking straight ahead as if intimidated by the photographer.

 On May 4, it is not a school cap but a spectacular pointed crown that he will wear on his head as Maha Vajiralongkorn Bodindradebayavarang, now 66, becomes Rama X, tenth king of the Chakri dynasty founded in 1782.